avrebarra/web-rls/README.md

 3. Experiment on it!
 (Try changing the name, the room, and overriding location using developer tools)

 ### Issues
-* Compatibility issue on some mobile browsers
+* Possible compatibility issues on some mobile browsers

 ### Something is Missing?
 If you have ideas for more that should be on this app or documentation, [let us know](https://github.com/shrotavre/web-rls/issues) or contribute some!